Skip navigation

 Context

-For a number of years, the country has been facing major housing challenges.
+For several years, the country has been facing major housing challenges.
 Housing supply simply does not meet demand, a situation made worse by demographic changes and population growth.
 As a result, the UK is facing serious problems with housing supply and affordability both for low and middle-income families.
 Council housing underwent significant investment in major capital repairs after years of underinvestment from 1979 to 1997.
 During the Labour government’s tenure from 1997 to 2010, government investment focused primarily on this issue.
 The present Conservative-led coalition has abandoned the last government’s target to build three million new homes by 2016 to meet demand and, as part of its austerity drive to reduce government debt, has cut investment in the national affordable housing programme over the next four years by 63%.
 All new homes built under the programme will be let at ‘Affordable Rents’, which will be up to 80% of market rents.
-In many places these rents will not be affordable to working households.
+In many places, these rents will not be affordable to working households.

-In this context, the coop housing movement, in collaboration with other housing organizations, is proposing several innovative initiatives such as Community Land Trusts, Mutual Home Ownership and the Community Gateway and Co-operative stock transfers.
+In this context, the coop housing movement, in collaboration with other housing organisations, is proposing several innovative initiatives such as Community Land Trusts, Mutual Home Ownership and Community Gateway and Co-operative stock transfers.
 Issues such as availability of land and financing, appropriate legal framework, sustainable development and community engagement are being addressed by these initiatives, particularly in Wales which has a supportive Labour and Cooperative-led national government.
 However, like the US and other western economies new housing starts have fallen rapidly in the wake of the global financial crisis to the lowest number ever in peacetime since 1924, with just an estimated 120,000 new home starts last year in comparison to the previous government target of 246,000.

 Ironically, the financial crisis may prove to be a stimulus for new housing cooperative development.
 Large housing associations, the main developers of new affordable housing in recent years, can no longer cross-subsidise development from profits on homes built for sale.
 Also, cooperatives have a unique status in UK law which should enable them to access investment from long-term investors, which may lead to the development of a new wave of cooperatives in which members have an equity stake similar to the co-ownership societies of the 1960s and 70s.